lipusz/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/configuring-cross-cluster-replication.md

 ALSO, ADD A BEFORE AND AFTER LOOK AT THE CONNECTIONS TAB -->
-The commands that involve calling Elasticsearch APIs are provided in a format that allows you to  copy and paste them directly into [Kibana's Dev Tools](./monitoring-elasticsearch.md) console.
+The commands that involve calling Elasticsearch APIs are provided in a format that allows you to  copy and paste them directly into Kibana's Dev Tools console which can be also accessed through the [X-Pack Monitoring widget](./monitoring-elasticsearch.md).

 <!-- From Tibor: Highlight that the guide is super-simplified and deals with setting up a 1-1 node ES clusters (leader and follower) running on localhost.
 A prod-ready environment needs different settings.-->
 <!-- From Russ: We should just adapt to those settings instead of saying "this guide shows steps that you can't follow for a real setup."
 I think we need to elevate our docs game for CCR. -->